About Scooters as a Vehicle Class

 here’s a nighttime scoot in Denver:

 - throwback to a cousin doing a test ride of the first scooter I owned, right after I obtained it. its delightful. note the full-face helmet and temp tags.
-I had the full-face helmet before I even bought the scooter
+I had the full-face helmet before I bought the scooter

 - a little about the specific scooter I have

-network use norms #
+non-american scooter norms #

 And that vehicle did this particular trip once too: